AchmadAjiePriyajie/TodoList-Flutter-App/README.md

 # TodoList-Flutter-App
-Simple todolist application using flutter framework and hive as local database.
+Simple todolist application using flutter framework and firebase as cloud database.